tlint101/py50/README.md

 things on my "To-Do" list.
 I will get around to them when I can.
 In no particular
 order:

-- [ ] 🧹Housekeeping 🧹
 - [ ] Code for averaging and creating error bars on plot
+- [ ] Include scripts for statistics
-- [ ] Include scripts for statistics and plotting
+- [ ] Include scripts for plotting and annotating with values from statistics calculations
+- [ ] Update statistic calculations for Streamlit app
+- [ ] Update plot functions for Streamlit app
 - [X] Refactor code for maintainability (I think I understand classes!)

 Thanks for your interest!